Pediatric Behavioral Healthcare

 These are just a few of the developmental and behavioral health areas we address:

 We offer a family-centered, comprehensive team approach to behavioral health between the parent, child, primary care physician and behavioral health clinician.
-We work to understand the root of the child’s core behavioral concerns and offer appropriate counseling and treatment options.
+We work to understand the root of the child’s core behavioral concerns and offer appropriate counseling and treatment options, including both in-person and virtual options..

-If a behavioral healthcare concern requires more than three to five visits, or if a child/family feels that ongoing support would be beneficial, COPA will help make a recommendation to another behavioral health specialist who can provide ongoing specialty services and a long term treatment plan.
+If a child/family feels that ongoing support would be beneficial, COPA will help make a recommendation to another behavioral health specialist who can provide ongoing specialty services and a long-term treatment plan.

 Signs Your Child May Need More Support